monofuel/monoprompt/README.md

 - configuration
   - context: a list of files to use as context for the LLM
-    - If you provide a directory, a directory listing will be used as context.
+    - If you provide a directory (eg: `./`), a directory listing will be used as context.
     - you can use `./...` to recursively list the directory
     - wildcards are not implemented yet (TODO)
   - model: the LLM model to use